TheYali1/TyT/readme.md

 ## **What is TyT? 🤔**

-TyT is a program I built using Electron, designed for all of you.
+TyT is a program I built with Electron, designed for all of you.
 It's powered by the mighty **yt-dlp.exe** tool.

 ![TyTPre](https://raw.githubusercontent.com/TheYali1/TyT/refs/heads/main/TyTPre.png)